MSD-LASSO/FeasibilityStudies/TdoaSim/README.txt

 	 Absolute time of signal arrival at center of the earth?
 	 Error of time difference among stations

-Program 3.
-Determine Satellite Location (LocateSat) This will use the output of Program 2 to determine the satellite's location and its error.
+3. Determine Satellite Location (LocateSat)
+This will use the output of Program 2 to determine the satellite's location and its error.
 Inputs: The ouputs of Calculate Time Difference
 Outputs: Satellite location at the time it transmitted
 	 Error of satellite location calculation